boopathirbk/Job-Listing-WordPress-Block-Plugin/README.md

 ## License

 This plugin is licensed under the GPL-2.0-or-later.
-See the [LICENSE](https://www.gnu.org/licenses/gpl-2.0.html) file for details (or create a LICENSE file in your repo).
+See the [LICENSE](https://www.gnu.org/licenses/gpl-2.0.html) file for details.